 Following the bold announcement in 2019 by popular Alpine ski resort, Chamonix that they would be banning open fireplaces, the UK government informed residents they’ll no longer be able to buy house coal or wet wood for wood burners or open fires from 2021.

 3) Cooking Our Thanksgiving, Hanukkah & Christmas Dinners

-In a homechem study, conducted in 2019, scientists set out to study the effects of simply preparing and cooking a normal Thanksgiving dinner on indoor air quality.
+In a homechem study, scientists set out to study the effects of simply preparing and cooking a typical Thanksgiving dinner on indoor air quality.

-We’ll likely see increased emphasis on keeping our indoor spaces safe now we’ve discovered Coronavirus can be spread via airborne particles indoors:
+We’ll likely see increased emphasis on keeping our indoor spaces safe now since we have discovered that Coronavirus can be spread via airborne particles indoors:

-Safe Indoor & Outdoor Spaces Should Be on Everybody’s Resolution List
+2022: Safe Indoor & Outdoor Spaces Should Be on Everybody’s Priority List

-In the coming year, expect to see a drive towards integrated indoor air management systems and ventilation technologies that focus on preventing the spread of COVID-19 indoors and indoor air contamination.
+Even in regions that won’t witness extravagant firework displays on the 4th of July or during other holiday celebrations, the threat of air pollution indoors and outdoors remains significant.
+In the coming years, we expect to see a drive towards integrated indoor air management systems and ventilation technologies that focus on reducing indoor air pollution.